Date Day in Des Moines

 Of course, no bike ride on the HTT is complete without the requisite selfie on the spectacular High Trestle Bridge.
 One of the tallest trail bridges in the world and adorned with 43 steel cribbings that arch over the bridge and glow blue at night, it's a breathtaking bucket list spot.
 If you want to make a whole day (or weekend) of it, you can find a detailed itinerary at TrailLink.

 Once you've cleaned up, it's time to head to the western burbs for more fun and games.
-But first, you'll need some sustenance to replenish your energy, and nothing says 'date night refuel' quite like Table 128 in Clive.
+But first, you'll need some sustenance to replenish your energy, and nothing says 'date night refuel' quite like Trostel’s Greenbriar.
+With big flavors and even bigger portions, it’s one of the best restaurants in the metro, known for their prime rib and pan-fried walleye.
 If you're looking for a place that is both comfortable and unpretentious while at the same time being inventive and romantic, this is your place.
-With elevated comfort food, tons of gluten-free and vegetarian options, and the best wine list in the metro, it's easy to see why their chef and co-owner was asked to cook at the James Beard House in New York.
+With an environment that allows you to dress up or wear jeans, you’ll feel right at home.
+From pizzas and sandwiches to their signature steaks like the Gunpowder Ribeye or their Slow Roasted Prime Rib, you’re bound to be pleased.
+Don’t forget their extensive wine selection and signature cocktails.

 Date night doesn't have to be stuffy; sometimes, it can be fun and games.
 So, check out Ironside Axe Club in West Des Moines because nothing says romance like channeling your inner Viking spirit.
 From there, it's off to the Operating Room, a bar arcade in West Glen Town Center with both modern and old school arcade games, pinball, and craft cocktail slushies.
 There's even a beer pong game for those nostalgic for the idea of "college romance."
 End the night chilling in front of a firepit at Smash Park, home to the largest outdoor patio in the state.
 If you haven't exercised all your competitive juices yet, try your hand at bocce ball, cornhole, shuffleboard, or giant connect four.
 Grab a sheet ton of nachos for a late-night munchie; game night has never been this exciting or tasted this good.